 For those of you unacquainted with the pleasure of burrata, in the words of one of our recipe testers, “It’s like fresh mozzarella’s fancier cousin—a lovely white round of mozzarella that, when cut into, is filled with cream.”
 Yep, that’s burrata.
 Or, as we like to think of it, mozzarella’s more forward cousin.
 Wink.

-- About 1 pound burrata (be vigilant with the temperature and freshness as burrata sours so quickly)
+- 1 pound burrata, (be vigilant with the temperature and freshness as burrata sours so quickly)

-- Bread slices, cut on the diagonal about 1/2 inch thick
+- Store-bought or homemade bread slices, cut on the diagonal about 1/2 inch (12 mm) thick

 - Extra-virgin olive oil, for drizzling